Insurance for In-Home Caregivers

 What is caregiver insurance?

-Caregiver insurance are tailored coverage options designed to protect in-home caregivers and healthcare professionals against the financial costs of everyday risks, like patient injury and claims of negligence.
+Caregiver insurance are the tailored coverage options designed to protect in-home caregivers and healthcare professionals against the financial costs of everyday risks, like patient injury and claims of negligence.

 Caregivers and personal care providers offer essential care to thousands of Americans with disabilities or chronic illnesses and those who are elderly.
 They often work with individuals who are fragile or need continuous care.
 No matter how careful you are, the unexpected could still happen despite your skill and dedication.